transpocamp/transportationcamp.org/events/phl2021/index.markdown

 Rest assured, **as demonstrated in 2020, the safety of all attendees remains of the utmost priority for the organizing committee, and we've proven that a virtual conference can be viable and successful**.
 Regardless of in-person options offered, we are indeed planning to offer a fully-virtual experience for those who prefer.

-**Our current vision calls for a fully-virtual conference in our typical timeframe of mid-March through April and early May, followed by an outdoor exploration and in-person happy hour as weather improves and restrictions lift (in late spring or early summer).**
+**Our current vision calls for a fully-virtual conference in our typical timeframe of mid-March through April and early May, followed by an outdoor exploration and in-person happy hour as weather improves and restrictions lift (timeframe TBD).**

 We will have more details to share as the Spring approaches.
 Due to possible schedule shifts to accommodate changing COVID restrictions, we are refraining from publishing tentative dates at this time.